 What will happens once the hearing starts?

 You (or your representative) then have the opportunity to speak.
 You can tell the court why you think you should not be evicted (for example because you have paid off your rent arrears) or why your eviction should be delayed (for example because you are having problems finding somewhere else to live).
 It is important to be clear about the reasons why you don't think you should be evicted.
 It's a good idea to prepare notes of the things you want to say at the hearing.
 Your landlord can ask you questions afterwards.
 The judge will usually help you to understand the court procedure if necessary.

 The court will make a decision based on the evidence you and your landlord supply and what the law says.
 There are different types of court order.
-The judge may decide to:
+The court may decide to:

 - make an outright possession order